Terra-Cipher/TCAbout.github.io/README.md

 The software solutions leverage heavily off tools that allow integration and they build on containerised solutions that can deliver applications through a series of micro-services.

-Project teams focus on analytics solutions to create knoweldge and design solution to engage action.
+Project teams focus on analytics solutions to create knowledge and design solutions to engage action.